amelieagagnon/amelieagagnon.github.io/index.md

 I am a Demographer and Senior Programme Specialist (Data and Evidence) in the Technical Cooperation team at UNESCO’s International Institute for Educational Planning (IIEP).

-I lead the design and implementation of tools, guidelines, methodologies, and data analytics work to improve educational planning and management in Member States.
-I am the alternate UNESCO Representative to the UN Committee of Experts on Global Geospatial Information Management (UN-GGIM), and Vice-Chair of the UN Geospatial Network, and have  published a few reports on the use of geospatial data in educational planning, on spatialized school-age population estimates, travel time to school, etc.
+I lead the design and implementation of tools, guidelines, methodologies, and data analytics work to improve educational planning and management in Member States, and I have published a few reports on micro-planning, education statistics, and demographic issues.
 Before joining IIEP, I worked at the UNESCO Institute for Statistics, covering the Latin America and the Caribbean education survey, and Statistics Canada within the Canadian Research Data Centre Network in Saskatchewan.

+Currently, I am Vice-Chair of the UN Geospatial Network, and the alternate UNESCO Representative to the UN Committee of Experts on Global Geospatial Information Management (UN-GGIM).

 This is a personal page, where I share some of my past and current work.
 Designations employed & presentation of the material on this page do not imply the expression of any opinion whatsoever from my employer concerning legal status of any country, territory, city, area, authorities, concerning the delimitation of frontiers/ boundaries.

 ### Contact
-Find me on Twitter at <a href="https://twitter.com/AmelieAGagnon">@AmelieAGagnon</a> or LinkedIn <a href="https://www.linkedin.com/in/amelieagagnon/">@AmelieAGagnon</a>
+Find me on Twitter at <a href="https://twitter.com/AmelieAGagnon">@AmelieAGagnon</a> or LinkedIn <a href="https://www.linkedin.com/in/amelieagagnon/">/AmelieAGagnon</a>

 ### Publications
 Vargas Mesa, G.; Sheldon, A.; Gagnon, A.A.
 Forthcoming 2023. <a href="https://github.com/iiepdev/mcda-site-classification-educational-facilities"> Assessing Natural Hazard Risks for Planning Location of Educational Facilities: Multi-Criteria Decision Analysis for Site Classification</a>.
 IIEP Technical Notes, 4.
 Paris: IIEP-UNESCO.